CossonArthur/ComputationalFinance/Options.md

 - $x_i$ represents a random sample from the input distribution,
 - $f(x_i)$ is the function that evaluates the outcome for the given sample.

+In the case of spot price simulation Euler method is used :

 ### Confidence Interval

 1. **Generate Samples:** Perform the Monte Carlo simulation to generate a large number of random samples.